rodolfodpk/go-crablet/internal/benchmarks/README.md

-# DCB Performance Benchmarks
+# go-crablet Performance Benchmarks

-This directory contains comprehensive performance benchmarks for the DCB (Decision-Centric Backend) library.
+This directory contains comprehensive performance benchmarks for the go-crablet library, which implements Dynamic Consistency Boundaries (DCB).
 The benchmarks test all public API operations with realistic datasets and various configurations.

 ## 📋 **Latest Benchmark Report**

-📊 **[View Latest Performance Analysis](BENCHMARK_REPORT.md)** - Comprehensive analysis of DCB performance across all operations with detailed metrics, recommendations, and raw benchmark results.
+📊 **[View Latest Performance Analysis](BENCHMARK_REPORT.md)** - Comprehensive analysis of go-crablet performance across all operations with detailed metrics, recommendations, and raw benchmark results.

 ---